This tutorial shows you how to set up a single-replica

 kubectl apply -f $WORKING_DIR/wordpress-volumeclaim.yaml

 It can take up to ten seconds to provision the PV backed by Persistent Disk and to bind it to your PVC.
+You can check the status with the following command:

 NAME STATUS VOLUME CAPACITY ACCESS MODES STORAGECLASS AGE wordpress-volumeclaim Bound pvc-89d49350-3c44-11e8-80a6-42010a800002 200G RWO standard 5s